Office of Research & Development

 Previous studies have suggested that Gulf War illness symptoms are related to structural changes in the brain.
 (For more information on VA research into chronic multisymptom illness in Gulf War Veterans, see our topic page on Gulf War Veterans.)

 Study underway to evaluate mindfulness-based intervention in Gulf War Veterans—Mindfulness-based interventions teach meditation practices intended to enhance awareness of the present moment and to emphasize continued practices after the program is completed.
-The Seattle Division of the VA Puget Sound Health Care System is studying an eight-week program called Mindfulness-based Stress Reduction to see if the program can reduce symptoms of chronic multisymptom illness in Gulf War Veterans.
+The Seattle division of the VA Puget Sound Health Care System is studying an eight-week program called Mindfulness-based Stress Reduction to see if the program can reduce symptoms of chronic multisymptom illness in Gulf War Veterans.
 The study will be completed in 2021.

 Interactive voice response-based self-management for chronic back pain: the COPES noninferiority randomized trial.
-Heapy AA, Higgins DM, Goulet JL, LaChappelle KM, Driscoll MA, Czlapinski RA, Buta E, Piette JD, Krein SL, Kerns RD.
-Interactive voice response cognitive behavioral therapy is a low-burden alternative that can increase access to the therapy for chronic pain and shows promise as a nonpharmacologic treatment option.
+Heapy AA, Higgins DM, Goulet JL, LaChapppelle KM, Driscoll MA, Cziapinski RA, Buta E, Piette JD, Krein SL, Kerns RD.
+Interactive voice response-based cognitive behavioral therapy is a low-burden alterative that shows promise as a nonpharmacologic treatment option for chronic pain.
 JAMA Intern Med.
 2017 Jun 1;177(6):765-773.